Tool Introduction

 - Q: What if the entered Mac address cannot find vendor information?

-- A: There could be several reasons: 1.
-The Mac address might be a private address (Local Administered Address, LAA) or a randomly generated address, not corresponding to any public vendor OUI.
-2. The database might not yet contain the latest vendor information for that Mac address range.
-3. Please carefully check if the entered Mac address is complete, correct, or if the format is incorrect.
+- A: There are several possible reasons: 1.
+The Mac address may be a private address (Local Administered Address, LAA) or a randomly generated address, not corresponding to any public vendor OUI.
+2. The database may not yet include the latest vendor information for that Mac address range.
+3. Please carefully check if the entered Mac address is complete, correct, or has a format error.

 - Q: How often is this tool's Mac address vendor database updated?

 - A: This tool is committed to maintaining the latest Mac address vendor database.
-We update it regularly to include the latest OUI allocation information, but the global volume of Mac address allocations is vast and constantly changing, so 100% coverage of all the latest or extremely rare allocations cannot be guaranteed.
+We update it regularly to include the latest OUI allocation information, but the global Mac address allocation is vast and constantly changing, so 100% coverage of all the latest or extremely rare allocations cannot be guaranteed.

 Notes

-- The query results of this tool rely on the latest Mac address vendor database, but due to the dynamic nature of Mac address allocation and the existence of private addresses, matching results may not be found for very new, very old, or privately used Mac addresses.
+- The query results of this tool rely on the latest Mac address vendor database, but due to the dynamic nature of Mac address allocation and the existence of private addresses, for extremely new, extremely old, or private-use Mac addresses, no matching results may be found.

-- The query results are for reference only.
-Vendor information may change over time (e.g., company mergers, OUI reassignments, etc.), so it is recommended to supplement with other verification methods in critical applications.
+- The query results are for reference only, and vendor information may change over time (e.g., company mergers, OUI reassignments, etc.).
+It is recommended to supplement with other verification methods in critical applications.